 My point in writing this article is to show everyone that expensive months happen.
 True, buying a home was a planned expense, and we knew that there were going to be unforeseen costs involved.
 But we were definitely met with more surprises than we had not thought of (both good and bad).

-- If you are planning a big expense in the upcoming months, try to save as many gift cards, coupons associated with your type of upcoming expense (for example, Home Depot/Lowe’s coupons for buying a home/apartment, prescription drug coupons for having planned surgery/start of new school year, etc.), and favors as you possibly can so that you can combine them all and make something out of it to help save you money.
+- Collect Your Resources Ahead of Time: If you are planning a big expense in the upcoming months, try to save as many gift cards, coupons associated with your type of upcoming expense (for example, Home Depot/Lowe’s coupons for buying a home/apartment, prescription drug coupons for having planned surgery/start of new school year, etc.), and favors as you possibly can so that you can combine them all and make something out of it to help save you money.

-- Plan ahead a little; hopefully you have some stockpiles built up from previous months when you had more cash available, such as in your freezer, which you can use instead of going to the store and purchasing necessities.
+- Make Use of Stockpiles: Hopefully you have some stockpiles built up from previous months when you had more cash available, such as in your freezer, which you can use instead of going to the store and purchasing necessities.
 Remember that on top of whatever it is that is costing you extra for the month—something breaks, textbook expenses, health issues—you still have to feed yourselves, put gas in your car, and pay your bills.

-- Always have a backup; even when purchasing a home, resist the temptation to stretch yourself so far that you are putting everything in your savings towards the down payment and closing costs.
+- Always Have Backup Money: Even when purchasing a home, resist the temptation to stretch yourself so far that you are putting everything in your savings towards the down payment and closing costs.
 This leaves you very vulnerable, and who knows…your car may breakdown the next week.

-- Don’t let spending money become a snowball effect.
+- Avoid the Spending Snowball Effect: Don’t let spending money become a snowball effect.
 For example, while you are at the store, you see some other things that you want/need, and you throw them in the cart because, hey, you are having a bad spending month anyway, right?
 What’s another item at this moment?
 Save those kinds of purchases for when they properly fit into your budget in a few months to come.

 But most of all, take a deep breath, and realize that this is not the norm, and that your savings will build back up with a little bit of time, effort, and patience.
 If this is not your month of large expenses, but someone in your family or a friend is experiencing them, please take the time to offer a cooked meal, or to help out with some of your time, or to do something which will make a big difference for them.
 Trust me, the kindness is much appreciated.